Los Angeles Airport

 You’ll find that LAX is located around 30 kilometres to the southwest of Downtown LA.
 There are several options for getting to and from the airport, suiting all budgets and all kinds of travel requirements.

-Buses, taxis and car hire: In a city famous for its extensive freeway network, car hire is a popular option for travellers to and from LAX.
-Rental Car offices are located away from the airline terminals and several rental car companies are authorized to pick up and drop off their customers at the airline terminals using courtesy shuttles.
-These companies include Alamo, Avis, Budget, Hertz and Thrifty, and will meet you under the purple sign "Rental Car Shuttles" on the Lower/Arrivals Level islands outside baggage claim.
+Buses, taxis and car hire: In a city famous for its extensive freeway network, car hire is a popular option for travelling to and from LAX.
+Rental car offices are located away from the airline terminals and several rental car companies are authorised to pick up and drop off their customers at the airline terminals using courtesy shuttles.
+These companies include Alamo, Avis, Budget, Hertz and Thrifty, and will meet you under the purple "Rental Car Shuttles" sign on the Lower/Arrivals Level islands outside baggage claim.
 Shuttle buses are frequent and free, making this an easy option if you’re keen to set out from LA by car.
+Talk to your Travel Expert about organising car hire for your trip or book it yourself online before you leave.

-Uber and rideshare: From LAX, Uber and other rideshare services such as Lyft, Inc. and Opoli are authorised to provide pick-up services at LAX.
-If you’re using one of these services, make your way to the signs that state “Ride Service Pick-Up”, on the Upper/Departures Level.
+Uber and rideshare: From LAX, Uber and other rideshare services such as Lyft and Opoli are authorised to provide pick-up services at LAX.
+If you’re using one of these services, make your way to the LAX-it pick-up area near Terminal 1 either by walking from your terminal or on board the free LAX-it shuttle buses.

-How do I transfer betwen terminals at LAX?
+How do I transfer between terminals at LAX?

 What restaurants and bars are at LAX?

 In LA you can find almost any cuisine you can imagine, and LAX does its namesake city proud.
-There are the classics, like Dunkin’ Donuts, there are treats for foodies, such as The Kitchen by Wolfgang Puck, and of course it wouldn’t be LA without plenty of healthy options such as Real Food Daily with its organic, plant-based cuisine.
+There are the classics, like Dunkin’ Donuts, Panda Express and Starbucks, plus treats for foodies, such as The Kitchen by Wolfgang Puck.

 Below is a list of all the food and drink options at LAX, across all terminals, before and after security.